brunosdecampos/React-CRUD/README.md

 - Have fun!

 ## How to update the database?
 For any changes in the database structure, please update the following file `prisma` > `schema.prisma`.
-Then run the migration command on the terminal `prisma migrate dev --name init` where `init` is the name of your migration (for instance: `added_phone_number`).
+Then run the migration command on the terminal `npx prisma migrate dev --name init` where `init` is the name of your migration (for instance: `added_phone_number`).